RandomStudio/particle-responsive-lights/README.md

 However, Paho Eclipse MQTT is actually a C library, so it has some dependencies of its own.
 If you find that the build fails, you might need to `brew install openssh` and `brew install cmake` (on MacOS).

-If you're testing without an ArtNet device available, run with `--artnet.broadcast`.
+If you're testing without an ArtNet device available, run with `--artnet.broadcast` or the application may simply panic on startup.
 You can monitor output, if you like, with a tool such as [ArtNetView](https://artnetview.com/).

 ## Tech stack
 - [Nannou](https://nannou.cc/): creative coding framework